 I have been recognised in the legal directories for my work in the areas of IP; brand management; media and entertainment; sport; and theatre.

 I am proud to lead our Media and Entertainment industry sector focus group.
-I am also a member of the Sports sector focus group and Brands and IP and Commercial legal practice groups.
+I am also a member of the Sports sector focus group and Brands and IP and Digital, Commerce & Creative legal practice groups.

 Brands and IP